top of page

 Cityside Sessions

 We are delighted to present Cityside Sessions, an exciting new residency at Cityside Retail & Leisure Park, supported by the Arts Council of Northern Ireland, Arts & Business NI, and Cityside.
 This initiative aims to bring contemporary music, visual art, and immersive experiences to a wider audience through an engaging and innovative program.
 Running from March to April, Cityside Sessions will feature a diverse range of activities, including live performances, workshops, talks, sound art, improvisation, and immersive VR experiences.
 We are also open to new creative ideas that align with the project’s vision of bringing contemporary art and music to a diverse audience.
 Location: Cityside Retail & Leisure Park, ground floor (between The Pod and B&M) HRSE is currently seeking musicians, performers, and creatives interested in: Performing – solo or in groups Leading workshops or talks Hosting open rehearsals This residency offers a unique platform for artistic collaboration and cultural engagement.
-If you are interested in taking part, we would love to hear from you.
-Individual events will be announced soon.
+If you are interested in taking part, we would love to hear from you. ______ UPCOMING EVENTS 'City Sounds' Workshop Saturday 10th May, 4-6pm Free entry (register above) Join composer Robert Coleman for this special session to create a brand new work inspired by Cityside / York Street.
+No prior experience or equipment is necessary, just come along and discover some of the creative methods behind producing new music by exploring the sounds of the city.
+Robert will demonstrate the process behind this and all participants will take part in recording, creating content and structuring the new piece.
+Suitable for ages 9 and above.

 HRSE_24_25_WEB_Cityside.jpg